Debiased Noise Editing on Foundation Models for Fair Medical Image Classification: Experiement

 \subsection{Ablation Studies}

 \textbf{Effect of Regularization Coefficient.} To investigate the effect of different regularization coefficients' ($\lambda$) effect, we vary $\lambda$ from 0 to 1.
 Fig.~\ref{fig:abl} (a) depicts the EO and the Acc for different $\lambda$s.
 The metrics for ERM are labeled as horizontal dashed lines for convenience.
 As shown, both the fairness and utility metrics remain relatively stable for $\lambda < 1$, consistently surpassing the ERM baseline.
 However, as $\lambda$ increases to 1, we observe a marked decline in accuracy below the ERM benchmark, along with a notable increase in the EO metric for both classes.
-This performance deterioration can be explained by the excessive constraint imposed by the larger $\lambda$, which severely limits the magnitude of editing, thus affecting the \imgedit's functionality to learn useful disease features to improve fairness and accuracy.

 \textbf{Effect of Local Iterations in \gezo.} In black-box API, total local iterations $R$ in \gezo{} affect the optimization performance, wherein larger $R$ leads to more accurate optimization at the cost of efficiency.
 Here, we examine the effect of changing $R$, as shown in Fig.~\ref{fig:abl} (b).
 For fairness metrics, increasing $R$ from 2 to 20 significantly reduces the EO score for both classes, demonstrating a considerable debiasing impact with more local epochs.
 This effect is attributed to increased perturbation sampling that expands the search space with more local epochs, as introduced in Sec.~\ref{method:zero}.
 Meanwhile, accuracy remains relatively stable, with minor fluctuations between 72\% and 73\%.
-Based on these findings, we choose $R=10$ for an optimal balance between fairness and performance.